-Ever wondered what not to do at a smear test?
-Me too.
+Ever wondered what happens when your child comes to a smear test?

 More as in: “Smear tests are a good and important thing.”